Holder estimates for kinetic Fokker-Planck equations up to the boundary: Vanishing of infinite order on the incoming boundary

 Let us analyze the case $g=0$.
 Consider $z$ to be any point in the domain of the equation.
 In order to get the best possible upper bound for $f(z)$ using \eqref{e:cylinder-decay-on-incoming-2}, we should look for a point $\z \in \gamma_-$ so that $z \in \HH_r(\z)$ and $r>0$ is the smallest possible value.
 Note that, for small values of $r$, there is only a small proportion of the cylinder $Q_r(\z)$ inside $\HH_r(\z)$ (see the proof of Lemma \ref{l:high-decay-incoming}).
 The points of $\HH_r(\z)$ concentrate near $t=t_0$ for small $r$.
 We should therefore take $\tz = t$, and pick $(\xz, \vz)$ on the incoming part of the boundary and closest to $(x,v)$.
 Thus, our optimal choice is to take $(\xz, \vz)$ so that

-Nota that the set on the right hand side is not closed.
+Nota that the set on the right-hand side is not closed.
 The infimum may be achieved on the boundary where $n \cdot w = 0$, so $\z \in \gamma_0$.
 Equation \eqref{e:cylinder-decay-on-incoming-2} does not apply and the best estimate we have in this case is the H\"older modulus of continuity given by Theorem \ref{t:Calpha}.

 If we get $\z \in \gamma_0$ for the value of $\z$ defined above, we have $z \in \HH_r(\z)$ for $r = \max( |\xz-x|^{1/3}, |\vz-v|)$.
 We can then apply \eqref{e:cylinder-decay-on-incoming-2} and get

 The constant $C$ depends on $\vz \cdot n$.